ECB easing pushes European equities to 7-year high, euro sinks

 For the week, the Dow rose 0.9 percent, the S&P gained 1.6 percent and the Nasdaq added 2.7 percent.

-United Parcel Service Inc shares fell nearly 10 percent after the delivery giant gave a fourth-quarter earnings outlook below expectations.
+United Parcel Service Inc (UPS.N) shares fell nearly 10 percent after the delivery giant gave a fourth-quarter earnings outlook below expectations.
+[ID:nL1N0V20X3]

 "Valuations in the U.S. market are only okay, and you have to make sure you're factoring in the impact from currencies, which will really be a headwind for multinationals," said David Lafferty, chief market strategist of Natixis Global Asset Management in Boston.

 Long-dated bonds led a U.S. debt rally and the yield curve flattened.
-Benchmark 10-year notes gained 29/32 in price to yield 1.79 percent, far higher than comparable German debt yields, which fell to record lows of 0.312 percent on Friday.
+Benchmark 10-year notes US10YT=RR gained 29/32 in price to yield 1.79 percent, far higher than comparable German debt yields DE10YT=TWEB, which fell to record lows of 0.312 percent on Friday.

 "The U.S. market can’t go down.
 There are too many flows into U.S. Treasuries because we’re the highest-yielding currency there is," said Tom di Galoma, head of rates and credit trading at ED&F Man Capital Markets in New York.